gwanted/fabric-gm/docs/source/build_network.rst

 .. code:: bash

-  ./byfn.sh -m up
+  ./byfn.sh up

 The above command will compile Golang chaincode images and spin up the corresponding containers.
-Go is the default chaincode language, however there is also support for `Node.js <https://fabric-shim.github.io/>`__ chaincode.
+Go is the default chaincode language, however there is also support for `Node.js <https://fabric-shim.github.io/>`_ and `Java <https://fabric-chaincode-java.github.io/>`_ chaincode.
 If you'd like to run through this tutorial with node chaincode, pass the following command instead:

 .. code:: bash